jenniferyg/Case-Study-Real-Time-Pricing-Funnel-Intelligence-for-Travel-MetaSearch-Platform/README.md

 ## Step 5: Sensitivity Analysis

-- Identify how **FX Drift impacts CTR / Search-to-Booking conversion** on this route.
+- Identify how **FX Drift and stale price impact CTR / Search-to-Booking conversion** on this route.
 - Perform **lag analysis** to check if volatility / FX drift occurs **before CTR drop**.
 - Visualize using **dual-axis time series** or separate **table chart** for clarity.